Two-dimensional quantum turbulence: Negative temperature

 Point vortices confined to finite area were predicted by Onsager to exhibit states of negative temperature.
-This possibility of negative absolute temperature can be traced to the finite phase space of the point vortex system: in contrast to a massive particle moving on a plane, each point vortex only has two degrees of freedom.
+The possibility of negative absolute temperature originates with Onsager's analysis of the finite phase space of the point vortex system: in contrast to a massive particle moving on a plane, each point vortex only has two degrees of freedom, the spatial coordinates.
 Specifying the spatial coordinates of the vortex also completely determines the superfluid velocity.
 At leading order a quantum vortex is massless, with each filament moving with the net background flow and obeying a form of the Biot–Savart law.
 Guiding-centre plasmas exhibit a symmetry breaking transition at high energy per vortex associated with negative temperature.
-In Bose-Einstein condensates the annihilation of vortex dipoles can raise the energy per vortex until the system undergoes spontaneous ordering into macroscopic same-sign vortex clusters associated with negative temperature.
+In Bose-Einstein condensates the annihilation of low-energy vortex dipoles can raise the energy per vortex until the system undergoes spontaneous ordering into macroscopic same-sign vortex clusters associated with negative temperature.
 Clustered equilibrium states have high energy per vortex, with clusters forming as a consequence of the limited phase space of confined point vortices.